ZhengYQi6427/DVC-shell-scripts/README.md

 # DVC Tutorial (YOLOv3 usecase)

 DVC is a version control system built to make models shareable and reproducible.
-This tutortial will walk you through how to set up your first pipeline with DVC using this Github repository.
+This tutorial will walk you through how to set up your first pipeline with DVC using this Github repository.

-# Eample to get started
+# Example to get started

 ### Installation

 We recommend you to fork this repository ([DVC-shell-scripts][PlDb]) to your own Github first.

-Open your local working direcory and clone the repository.
+Open your local working directory and clone the repository.

 ```sh
 $ cd <directory>